 Yes, parenting time orders can be changed in many different situations.

 You will need to file a motion to modify the parenting time order and

 will have to prove to a judge that a significant change of circumstances

 If the judge determined that you or your spouse is entitled to "reasonable

 visitation," it is often left up to the parents of the child to come

 up with a plan.
 This is more common in situations when the parents are

 Contact Bowen & Associates, LLC Today

-can stand by you during the legal process of pursuing parenting time of
+family law firm can stand by you during the legal process of pursuing parenting time

 Call us today to schedule your free divorce case evaluation!